 Welcome to La Grange ISD where we “Protect the Brand.”

-William (Bill) D. Wagner is currently in his second year as Superintendent of Schools for the La Grange Independent School District and in his 41st year of serving the La Grange District.
+William (Bill) D. Wagner is currently in his 5th year as Superintendent of Schools for the La Grange Independent School District and in his 37th year of serving the La Grange District, with 44 years of educational experience.
 Mr. Wagner began his tenure in La Grange ISD in 1984 when he became the first La Grange High School Assistant Principal for the District.
-In 1988, Mr. Wagner became the La Grange High School Principal, a position he held for 24 years until 2102.
+In 1988, Mr. Wagner became the La Grange High School Principal, a position he held for 24 years until 2012.
 He moved from the high school campus to assume the role of Assistant Superintendent, a position he held for 4 years prior to being named Superintendent in 2016.
 Mr. Wagner is a lifelong resident of Fayette County, graduating from Schulenburg High School in 1973 and then attending and receiving both his Bachelor’s and Master’s Degrees from Southwest Texas/Texas State University in 1977 and 1985 respectively.

-Wagner has been married to Theresa (Terri) Wagner for 41 years.
+Wagner has been married to Theresa (Terri) Wagner for 44 years.
 Terri is a retired middle school teacher and coach, having taught for 39 years.
 They have four daughters of which three are employed in education.
-Two daughters work in the La Grange ISD, Ramona, a 4th grade teacher and Regina, La Grange Middle School Assistant Principal.
-The Wagner’s have 8 grandchildren and one great grandchild.
+Three daughters work in the La Grange ISD, Ramona, a 5th grade teacher; Rhea, an Educational Diagnostician; and Regina, La Grange Middle School Assistant Principal.
+The Wagner’s have 9 grandchildren and two great grandchildren.